yosrahelal/paladin/kata/internal/engine/sequencer/README.md

 When a transactionEndorsed event is received

-Then the transaction is updated with an incremented number of endorsers and if endorsement rules are fulfilled, then the transaction is marked as `endorsed` and all of its `claimed` intput states are marked as `spending`
+Then the transaction is updated with an incremented number of endorsers and if endorsement rules are fulfilled, then the transaction is marked as `endorsed` and all of its `claimed` input states are marked as `spending`

 ### Properties of the contention resolver function
 Inputs are